SteveBarnett/Remixing/_thinking/work-and-secular-dharma.md

 - Find the feeling at the heart of the matter.
 See presenting issues as a window.
 - Suspend judgement.
 - Find the common ground.

-Include minitations?
+- Take the widest view.
+Our deepest nature is the unity that includes diversity.
+The harmony that includes our differences is deeper and more durable.
+- Skilful inclusion of our differences is difficult.
+Resolving conflict is an exercise is growth.
+- Like many things, we can get better at it over time, even come to enjoy it.
+Be patient.
+- Difference brings energy.
+- Give love, support, sympathy to those who need it, not those who "deserve" it.
+- "Is this helpful?" rather than "is this a final, fundamental, truth?" (conflict resolution as a task, not as a truth-finding exercise)

+#### A mindful approach to conflict

 1. Settle beforehand.
 Bring mindfulness to yourself, the situation.
 Be ready to act from a place of clarity.
-(A mini-ELSA?)
+(A mini-ELSA)
 2. Listen.
 Just listen, only listen.
 No need to agree, no need to judge.
 Listen by letting go of your reactivity.
 Fully accept the other point of view.
 Improve your understanding of the other PoV, admit your ignorance.
 Can Active Listen: repeat n your own words to check understanding.
 3. Make I statements about your feelings.
 Emotions as states.
 Feel fully, then allow them to dissipate.
 4. Wait.
 5. (Eventually) problem-solve and negotiate, finding common needs.

-NVC?

-- Take the widest view.
-Our deepest nature is the unity that includes diversity.
-The harmony that includes our differences is deeper and more durable.
-- Skilful inclusion of our differences is difficult.
-Resolving conflict is an exercise is growth.
-- Like many things, we can get better at it over time, even come to enjoy it.
-Be patient.
-- Difference brings energy.
-- Give love, support, sympathy to those who need it, not those who "deserve" it.
-- "Is this helpful?" rather than "is this a final, fundamental, truth?" (conflict resolution as a task, not as a truth-finding exercise)

 ## My clients (?)